lucasfreites-maker/satellite_fleet_control/README.md

     docker run --rm sat --tasks tasks.json --satellites 2 --failure-probs 0.05,0.03

-The amount of failure of probes given has to be consistent with the amount of satellites given.
-Otherwise an error ll be risen.
+The number of failure of probes present has to be consistent with the amount of satellites present, otherwise an error will arise.

-A Summary with payoff alocated, result, general and per satellite is given at the end of the process.
+A Summary inlcuding information on the payoff allocated; result; general and per satellite is given at the end of the process.

-As we can see the solution is concise and flexible, allowing us to simulate different amounts of satellites each one with a specific failure prob.
-(A possible improvement here could be having default failure probs so we dont have to pass such a list of arguments)
+As we can see the solution is concise and flexible, allowing us to simulate different amounts of satellites each one with a specific failure probability.
+(A possible improvement here could be having default failure probabilities so we don´t have to pass such a list of arguments)

 ---